 Andrew is a dual QUT graduate in arts and law, and was awarded a Rhodes Scholarship for 2013.
-His ultimate goal is to see alleged international criminals judged fairly and expeditiously in their own countries.
+He is now a commercial barrister at Blackstone Chambers in London.

-Before studying international criminal law at Oxford, he had already completed an internship at the International Criminal Tribunal for the former Yugoslavia in The Hague, and human-rights-related internships in Cambodia and India.
+Before studying a Bachelor of Civil Law at Oxford, he completed an internship at the International Criminal Tribunal for the former Yugoslavia in The Hague, and human-rights-related internships in Cambodia and India.